How to get from Barcelona Airport to City Center & back – A Local’s Guide

 Another option is the metro.
 You can use the metro from both terminals.
 A Billet Aeroport costs € 5.50 each way.
 (Please note that you cannot use the T-Casual with the metro to or from the airport.)

 Depending on where your accommodation is located, using the metro is a convenient option.
-A big advantage of the metro is that it operates longer on the weekend than buses and trains on Saturdays, even during the whole night.
+A big advantage of the metro is that it operates longer on the weekend than buses and trains on Saturdays, even throughout the entire night.

 Pros